kurt/C_Basics/README.md

   - dereferencing
   - generic pointers (void *ptr)
   - passing data into/out of functions
+  - passing functions with pointers (functional programming)

 **To Do:**

 - Figure out the size of functions (stack size) - this is done through linker/compiler options
-- Pointers: Multiple data passed to and from functions
 - Pointers: accessing elements in an array
 - Pointers: passing stings and arrays to functions
 - type casting